 The course focuses on preparing and testing candates for international deployment.
 Ensuring that the candidate is exposed to not only theoretical knowledge on subjects such as the humanitarian space, disaster response and the role of AUSMAT when deployed, but the mental and physical challenges of deploying into a disaster zone.
-The course runs over three days and includes a full simulation in the field where candidates use equipment they will deploy with and are expected to plan and prepare as if it was a real event.
+The course runs over five days and includes a full simulation in the field where candidates use equipment they will deploy with and are expected to plan and prepare as if it was a real event.

 Other mandatory requirements for each successful candidate include registration on the NCCTRC database, vaccine programme, medical and fitness checks, and ongoing training/exercises, foreign language classes etc. all coordinated by the NCCTRC.